roniemicro/ci-project/docs/controller.md

 1. Manage Layout
 -----------------
-The now allow you to use layout.
+The controller now allow you to use layout.
 There are several way to manage layout.

  * Set a protected $_layout = 'your_layout' in your controller to use the layout for your full controller
  * You can customize your layout per action also using $this->set_layout('your_layout') api;